-Today’s industry implements modern materials and material combinations (multi-material design).
-Especially in the field of lightweight engineering, it is essential for joining techniques to meet requirements.
-Multi-material design is found in most sectors of industry and poses a major challenge for the joining technologies used.
-Many modern materials and their combinations can only be joined to a limited extent using conventional techniques or even not at all.
-For this reason, there is a need to continuously optimize or modify existing joining methods and to develop new technologies.
+Today’s industry uses modern materials and material combinations (multi-material design).
+Especially in the field of lightweight engineering, it is essential that joining techniques meet requirements Multi-material design is found in most sectors of industry and poses a major challenge regarding the joining technologies used.
+Many modern materials and their combinations can only be joined to a certain degree with conventional techniques or even not at all.
+For this reason, existing joining technologies need to be further developed and research into new joining technologies carried out.

-Extensive experience has been gained in conventional joining technologies, such as riveting, screwing, clinching and welding, as well as in automating these processes.
-Due to the enormous demands placed on joins, it is often no longer practical to apply conventional joining methods.
-The Department of Lightweight Construction Technologies addresses this problem by combining different technologies and optimizing processes, for example by superimposing vibrations.
-We also actively conduct research on state-of-the-art joining techniques, such as friction sir welding and bonding, to identify and further exploit their potentials.
+Extensive experience has been gained in joining technologies such welding or soldering, as well as in automating these processes.
+However, due to the enormous demands placed on the joins, using these joining methods is often no longer an option.
+The Department of Lightweight Construction Technologies addresses this problem by combining different techniques and optimizing processes, for example by superimposing vibrations.
+We also actively conduct research on state-of-the-art joining technologies, such as friction sir welding and bonding, to identify and further exploit their potential.